 - Most wireless networks only cover a limited local area.

-- Wireless connections aren't as secure as wired ones - by not having a physical connection, they're more open to hackers.
+- Wireless connections aren't as secure as wired ones - by cutting out the physical connection, they're more open to hackers.

 Featured fixed-line broadband deals